AudioKit/AudioKit/Examples/README.md

 * Audiobus MIDI Sender - demonstrates how to use MIDI with Audiobus and AudioKit
 * Filter Effects - Audiobus enabled effects processor
 * Sender Synth - Audiobus enabled synthesizer

+## Examples for macOS only

+* Flanger and Chorus
+* Hello OSC - Starter project for OSC communication
+* Output Splitter
+* Speech Synthesizer

 ## Example for tvOS